When getting a mortgage, homeowners often run into this question: “Should I choose a shorter term mortgage or a longer term mortgage?”

 And to make the right choice, it’s quite important to understand the scenarios in which one is better than the other.
 Once you do, you’ll make an informed decision.
 And that’ll set you apart.

-Many homebuyers lean towards the 30-year mortgage
+Many homebuyers lean towards the longer-term mortgage

 Rather, it’s more because that’s what they hear most of their friends and colleagues went with.
 “If so many people picked that option, it is likely the better choice” is how they go about making that decision.